-We are focused on investing in tools to improve what we do, creating the highest-performing teams, and building trust and confidence in the audits we perform.
+We are focused on investing in tools to improve what we do, creating the highest-performing teams, and building trust and confidence through the audits we perform.

-EY South Africa's reputation is based on and grounded in providing high-quality professional audit services objectively and ethically to every company we audit.
+EY South Africa's reputation is based on and grounded in providing highquality professional audit services objectively and ethically to every company we audit.

-We embrace the transparency objectives of the European Union's 8th Company Law Directive, which requires South African statutory auditors of public interest entities (PIEs) to publish annual transparency reports.
+We embrace the transparency objectives of the European Union's Regulation 537/2014, which require South Africa statutory auditors of public interest entities (PIEs) to publish annual transparency reports.

-The 2019 EY South Africa Transparency Report complies with the Directive, and covers the financial year ending 30 June 2019.
-In this report, you can learn more about our internal quality control system; how we instill professional values; how we perform an audit; our review and consultation processes; our approach to audit quality reviews; and our independence practices.
+The EY South Africa Transparency Report 2020 complies with the Regulation, and covers the fiscal year ending 30 June 2020 and any more recent relevant events.
+In this report, you can learn more about our internal quality control system; how we instill professional values; how we perform an audit; our review and consultation processes; our approach to audit quality reviews; our independence practices; and the impact of COVID-19 on our operations.

-EY South Africa is focused on enhancing audit quality and upholding our independence, informed by several matters, including external and internal inspection results.
-Continuous improvement of audit quality requires us to challenge approaches to audit execution, and we focus on this by evaluating all inspection findings and taking responsive actions.
+EY South Africa is focused on enhancing audit quality and upholding our independence, informed by several factors, including external and internal inspection results.
+Continuous improvement of audit quality requires us to challenge approaches to audit execution, and we focus on this by evaluating inspection findings and taking responsive actions.